Gigaspaces/xap-docs/site/content/release_notes/122whats-new.markdown

 - Full InsightEdge Platform (license required)
 - XAP Enterprise (license required)
 - XAP Premium (license required)
-- InsightEdge/XAP open source (always free, no license required)
+- InsightEdge/XAP open source (free)

 {{%panel "Important Licensing Information"%}}The licensing policy has been updated, and each minor version (12.2, 12.x, etc.) now requires its own license key.
 If you need to upgrade from a previous version of 12.x, the original upgrade support policy is still valid, however you must contact GigaSpaces support to request a new license key. {{% /panel %}}